 These are some of the things you can achieve with EMG.
 Interestingly, this article shows you a more affordable way to access EMG for your engineering projects.

 So, do you have more questions to ask?
-Feel free to reach out to us, and we’ll be happy to help.
+Feel free to contact us, and we’ll be happy to help.